What does an optometrist do?

 An optometrist must have an optometry degree, either at undergraduate or postgraduate level.
 An understanding of the field can be obtained initially, however, through short courses.

-Those wishing to work in optometry may find a vocational qualification in allied health services to be a useful entry point.
+A vocational qualification in allied health services to be a useful entry point.

 Optometrists looking to build their customer service skills may consider a Certificate III in Customer Contact.